 React

 React is a go-to solution for social media.
-Since it’s developed by Facebook, its features fit well to the needs of social networks.
+Since it was developed by Facebook, its features fit well with the needs of social networks.
 The framework is used by Facebook, Instagram, and WhatsApp.
-A lot of libraries and additions are related to community-based, communication, and content processing features.
+Many libraries and additions are related to community-based functionalities and content-processing features.
 Finding a ready-to-use React code for social media is easier than with any other framework.

 When to use React for development?